azalea-w/plza-qse/README.md

 ---

+## NOTE: DO NOT USE THIS CURRENTLY!
+I'M STILL TESTING!

 ## What's this?
 A *very* simple save editor for PLZA for changing gender and Trainer ID using [plza-save-utils](https://github.com/azalea-w/plza-save-utils)

 ## Dependencies
 - Python 3.13 (other versions of Python 3 should work too)